Coder2Mo/coder2mo/README.md

 A  Junior software engineer, Front-End Developer, Tech researcher, Computer-Science Student from the Egypt .

-- :telescope: I’m working as a Software Engineer and contributing to frontend for building web applications.
+- :telescope: I’m working as a Front-End Developer and contributing to Backend for building web applications.

 - :seedling: Exploring Technical Content Writing.